 Infants that develop oral thrush should have all of their pacifiers or bottle nipples sterilized or thrown away.
-Using a soft washcloth to wipe the child’s mouth and remove some of the bacteria by improving hygiene can help the infection go away.
+Using a soft washcloth to wipe the child’s mouth and remove some of the germs by improving hygiene can help the infection go away.

 In severe cases, prescription medication such as pilocarpine or cevimeline may be used to manage xerostomia and get rid of dry mouth.

-Your Questions Answered About Oral Thrush
+Your Questions About Oral Thrush Answered